dearing/aws-playground/havoc/README.md

 ```

-Finally, we run `terraform plan` and see what changes the tool would do with our new work.
+Now, we run `terraform plan` and see what changes the tool would do with our new work this doubles a sanity check on the syntax of your documents.

 ```
-# terraform plan
+$ terraform plan
 ~ aws_autoscaling_group.default
     tag.1637732627.key:                 "" => "Name"
     tag.1637732627.propagate_at_launch: "" => "1"